Every presentation is:

 Cooking club at Robert Service School, Dawson City, 2019

-DIY Kits are an opportunity for youth to explore a trade and/or technology area in a self-guided way.
-They can be provided for individuals, school groups, and youth organizations with Yukon.
-There is a variety of different options based on interest & availability.
-Contact us to learn more about this opportunity!
+DIY Kits are an opportunity for youth to explore a range of skilled trades and technology areas in a self-guided way.
+Kits are best suited to young people in grade 6 and up.
+They can be provided for individuals, school groups, and youth organizations within the Yukon.
+There are a variety of different options based on interest, difficulty & availability.
+All of our kits are free!
+Contact us to request a kit or see what we have available.